ChainAgnostic/CAIPs/CAIPs/caip-6.md

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for Cosmos blockchains that cannot be covered by CAIP-5 due too a chain ID that does not match the pattern.
+This is the implementation of CAIP-2 for Cosmos blockchains that cannot be covered by CAIP-5 due to a chain ID that does not match the pattern.

 ## Motivation